sPyOpenSource/jcore/README.md

 4. *mykernel* an example BOOTBOOT [compatible kernel](https://gitlab.com/bztsrc/bootboot/tree/master/mykernel) in C which draws lines and boxes

+5. *mkbootimg* an all-in-one multiplatform [bootable disk image creator](https://gitlab.com/bztsrc/bootboot/tree/master/mkbootimg) (Windows, MacOSX, Linux).

 Please note that not all the reference implementations do support the full protocol at level 2, x86_64-bios only handles static mappings which makes it a level 1 loader.

-For quick test, you can find example bootable disk [images](https://gitlab.com/bztsrc/bootboot/tree/master/images) too.
+For a quick test, you can find example bootable disk [images](https://gitlab.com/bztsrc/bootboot/tree/master/images) too.

 BOOTBOOT Protocol
 =================